elemental-lf/benji/docs/source/backup.rst

 .. command-output:: benji import --help

-You can't import versions that already exist in the *metadata backend*.
+You can't import versions that already exist in the database backend.

 .. _hints_file: